-Selecting profile pictures for Tinder (or Bumble, OkCupid, etc.) can be hard, whether you have too few or too many to choose from.
+Selecting profile pictures for Tinder (or Bumble, Hinge, etc.) can be hard, whether you have too few or too many to choose from.
 If the former sounds like a familiar problem, consider this guide on how to easily take good dating profile pictures at home.

 There are many opinions and even studies on what constitutes a good dating profile picture, and the deeper we delve into the finer points, the more the advice tends to become situational.